 When learning a new language we usually concentrate on studying the nuts and bolts first - grammar and vocabulary.
-While this is indeed essential, it's also important to learn idioms, expressions and common phrases when learning languages.
+While this is indeed essential – and are things we cover in our online English classes – it's also important to learn idioms, expressions and common phrases when learning languages.

 1. Best thing since sliced bread

 To be fair, this is not necessarily an expression that is used very often, but it has all the more impact when it is used.
 This “title” should only be awarded to great ideas or innovations, preferably ones that are more genius than the invention of pre-sliced bread.
 I for one am not too sure what's so great about sliced bread.
 It's not that difficult to cut up bread, and an unsliced loaf stays fresh for an extra day or two...